Tops Friendly Markets: Morgan Stanley

-New stores and acquisitions
+New stores, acquisitions, and merger

 On November 18, 2009, it was announced that the chain would open a new store in Spencerport, New York.
 This was the first time since the Morgan Stanley acquisition that the chain had opened a new store.
 It opened on August 18, 2010.
 The 38,000 sqft location took over space that had previously been occupied by an IGA.

 Tops was confirmed as the high bidder of Penn Traffic and on January 25, 2010 a federal judge signed off on an agreement in US Bankruptcy Court for the sale of same.
 The purchase stretched the company's footprint from Pennsylvania to New Hampshire.
 The Penn Traffic deal was for 79 stores, but Tops closed four stores within two months, in addition to one in Ogdensburg, New York.
 In March 2010, it was announced that an additional five stores, including one in Ithaca, New York, would close.
 Five in Pennsylvania were sold to Giant Eagle.
 The Tops name was placed on remaining stores within the next year.
 In August 2010, Tops was ordered by the Federal Trade Commission to sell seven stores it had acquired from Penn Traffic due to anticompetitive concerns.
 However, Tops was able to retain some of these locations.
 The former P&C location in Sayre, Pennsylvania, closed in October 2017, while another former P&C location in Westvale, Syracuse closed in November 2018.

 On February 28, 2011 Tops opened a new store on Harlem Road (NY 240) in Cheektowaga, New York, in a former Jubilee Foods store.